 Are eye exams covered by medical insurance or vision plans (using Minnesota as a point of reference)?

 Many medical insurers in the state of Minnesota cover the cost of comprehensive eye exams by an eye doctor under preventative care.
-Many common insurers cover the cost under their pediatric benefit that may include:
+Many common insurers cover the cost under their pediatric benefit which may include:

 • Commercial Plans